-Analysis of results and challenges: Under 3 AAC 306 there are six possible marijuana establishment licenses.
-The Alcohol and Marijuana Control Office began receiving applications in February of 2016 and began reviewing applications in April of 2016 for board review and approval.
-AMCO receives an average of 15 new applications each month; due to the complexity of marijuana statutes and regulations, application review is a lengthy process that often requires several contacts with the applicant regarding required corrections.
+Analysis of results and challenges: Under 3 AAC 306, there are six possible marijuana establishment licenses.
+Due to the complexity of marijuana statutes and regulations, application review is a lengthy process that often requires several contacts with the applicant regarding required corrections.

 The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology (IT) team.
 The database allows applicants to progress through statuses including new, initiated, under review, incomplete, complete, delegated, and active, as well as void, rescinded, tabled, and denied.
-At each stage detailed instructions including training videos are available to applicants on AMCO’s website.
-The website also contains detailed FAQs, board meeting dates, agenda and board packets, forms, statutes and regulations, and the latest information for both marijuana and liquor license applicants.
+AMCO’s website also contains application instructions and forms, detailed FAQs, board meeting dates, agenda and board packets, statutes and regulations, and the latest information for both marijuana and liquor license applicants.

 Target #3: Review and authorize alcoholic beverage licenses for qualified persons and entities.

-Analysis of results and challenges: Alaska statute authorizes 22 different kinds of alcoholic beverage licenses and permits.
+Analysis of results and challenges: Alaska statute and regulation authorizes 26 different kinds of alcoholic beverage licenses and permits.
 License applicants must meet requirements outlined in statute and regulation in order to go before the Alcoholic Beverage Control Board for final approval.
 Applicants who do not meet the requirements are not tracked and their license applications are returned.

-Two licensing examiners are currently dedicated to processing alcohol applications and three are currently dedicated to processing marijuana licenses.
-As the renewal periods for the two programs are off-set in the year, some of the examiners are trained for both programs and can move between programs to address the office workload at any given time.
+Two licensing examiners are currently dedicated to processing alcohol applications and two are currently dedicated to processing marijuana licenses, with a fifth newly hired examiner in training as of November of 2019.
+As the renewal periods for the two programs are off-set in the year, the Records and Licensing Supervisor aims for at least one examiner to be trained for both programs in order to provide flexibility based on workload.

 Target #4: Review and authorize temporary event permits for qualified persons and entities.

 Analysis of results and challenges: AMCO staff processes and issues eight different kinds of alcoholic beverage permits.
 Large volumes of permit applications are received and processed.
 In general, permits allow for licensees and others to serve or sell alcohol at a place other than a liquor-licensed premises.
-Special events permits allow not-for-profit organizations to sell alcohol at their events and are separate from wine auction permits.
+Not-for-profit organizations (non-licensees) may receive special events permits or wine auction permits to sell beer or wine or auction wine at their events.
 The Alcoholic Beverage Control Board also issues art exhibit, club, and dedesignation permits.
 A club caterer’s permit allows fraternal brotherhoods, Veterans of Foreign Wars, and other owners of club licenses to hold events off-premises.
 Dedesignation permits allow beverage dispensaries to admit persons between the ages of seventeen and twenty-one onto the licensed premises for a special event at which alcohol is not served.

-AMCO receives an average of 113 event permit applications each month and aims for a two day turnaround for permit approval and issuance.
+AMCO receives an average of 140 event permit applications each month and aims for a three day turnaround for permit approval and issuance.